John Romero: 2000s

-In July 2001, Romero and Hall founded Monkeystone Games in order to develop and publish games for mobile devices.
-Monkeystone released 15 games (approximately) during its short lifespan of three and a half years.
+In July 2001, Romero and Hall founded Monkeystone Games to develop and publish games for mobile devices.
+Monkeystone released approximately 15 games during the three-and-a-half-year lifespan of the company.
 Some highlights of their developments included Hyperspace Delivery Boy!
 (Pocket PC, Windows, Linux), Congo Cube (Pocket PC, PC, BREW, Java ME), and a version of Red Faction for the Nokia N-Gage.
 He and his girlfriend, Stevie Case, broke up in 2003, and she left the company in May while Red Faction development continued until October.
 John then left Monkeystone Games' day-to-day operations to Lucas Davis while Romero and Hall left for Midway in San Diego.

 In mid-October 2003, Romero joined Midway Games as project lead on Gauntlet: Seven Sorrows.
 While he continued to maintain his working relationship with Monkeystone, Lucas Davis took over running the office.
 The Monkeystone team moved to Austin, Texas to work on Midway's Area 51 title until its release.
 Monkeystone Games closed down in January 2005.
 Romero moved from project lead to creative director of internal studio during this time.
 At the end of June 2005, Romero left Midway Games mere months before the completion of Gauntlet: Seven Sorrows.

 On August 31, 2005, Romero confirmed that he was working on a yet-to-be-announced MMOG at his newly opened development studio, Slipgate Ironworks.
 It was reported that the name was temporary.
 "For the record," Romero wrote, "I'm co-founder of a new game company in the Bay Area and am much better off in many ways than I was at Midway".
 He said that he would not reveal anything about the company or the game until 2007.
 On March 17, 2009, it was announced that Slipgate Ironworks was part of Gazillion Entertainment.
 Along with venture capitalist Rob Hutter and investor Bhavin Shah, Romero was a co-founder of Gazillion.
 On July 22, 2006, John Romero and former co-worker Tom Hall guest hosted episode 53 of the podcast The Widget.
 Romero departed Gazillion Entertainment in November 2010 to form a social game company called Loot Drop alongside Brenda Brathwaite.
-His longtime co-worker, Tom Hall joined the company on January 1, 2011.
+Hall joined the company on January 1, 2011.

-John Romero was the Chairman of the Board for the Cyberathlete Professional League (CPL) for ten years.
+Romero was the Chairman of the Board for the Cyberathlete Professional League (CPL) for ten years.
 On December 20, 2006, John Romero announced a new FPS project for the CPL titled Severity for both consoles and PC.
 It was announced that Tom Mustaine (ex-Studio Director at Ritual Entertainment) would act as Director of Game Development at CPL's new studio.
 It was stated that Severity would be a multiplayer first person shooter, and that the game would be built on technology licensed from id Software.
-On October 2009, Angel Munoz, founder of the CPL stated that Severity was no longer being produced because they were not able "to convince game publishers of its value".
+In October 2009, Angel Munoz, founder of the CPL stated that Severity was no longer being produced because they were not able "to convince game publishers of its value".